gpiozero/gpiozero/docs/api_spi.rst

 SPI keyword args
 ================

-When constructing an SPI device the are two schemes for specifying which pins it is connected to:
+When constructing an SPI device there are two schemes for specifying which pins it is connected to:

 * You can specify *port* and *device* keyword arguments.
 The *port* parameter